Graft - opening chapters

 My hand ignored all of my better ideas and pulled out my phone, turned on the flashlight.
 I saw the contents of the coop for just long enough before common sense took over and turned the light off to think: amalgamation.

 A chilling howl echoed over the neighborhood, worryingly close.
 The creature in the coop hissed and bubbled in response, joining in a chorus with far too many members.
 One second of thinking about the larger monsters I’d already seen was enough to send me scrambling on top of the coop, moving quick so whatever was inside couldn’t grab me, and then onto Matilda and Brian’s roof.
-Lights in a few houses flickered on, weak illumination through curtains and blinds allowing for glimpses of the shadows that raced up and down the street.
-I’d seen wolves in captivity before, and they weren’t that tall.
-Bears weren’t that shape either.
+Lights in a few nearby houses flickered on, weak illumination through curtains and blinds allowing for glimpses of the shadows that raced down the street.
 One of them paused outside a lit window.
 There shouldn’t be anything non-human and bipedal around here, and that wasn’t even mentioning the fanged muzzle.
 It startled whoever had turned on the light.
 Their scream was followed by the monster slipping out of my view, and then the sound of breaking glass.

 Easier said than done when I could hardly tell what was happening at street level.
 I squeezed my eyes shut.
 The changes to my body had always been muscle, skin, and bone.
-I’d never wanted them to happen.
-I’d avoided experimenting, which meant I didn’t know what I was capable of.
+I’d never wanted them to happen, which meant I’d avoided experimenting.
+I didn’t know if I was capable of altering other parts.

-Come on, I cajoled my eyes and my ears.
+Come on, I cajoled my eyes and my ears, addressing my closed eyelids.
 I know you’re already sensitive and I’ve been mad at you for that in the past.
-But we won’t survive this if you don’t step up.
+But we won’t survive this if I blindly trip over a monster.

-If asked, I could describe the internal grinding sensation of bone lengthening or shortening, the cycles of taut and loose of skin stretching or snapping back.
-I couldn’t put words to what I felt inside my head besides a fullness.
+If asked, I could describe the grinding sensation of bone lengthening, the taut-loose cycles of stretching skin.
+Those feelings were tangible, the results of clear causes, similar enough to other things I’d experienced.
+But I couldn’t put words to what I felt inside my head besides a fullness that began at the base of my skull and poured out my eyes and ears.

-The increase in volume broke over me like a tidal wave, leaving me shaking against the roof.
+A solid wall of sound broke over me like a tidal wave.
 The wind rustled through a thousand leaves, my heart and lungs pulsed, creatures breathed and snarled all around me.
 My eyes flew open.
-The world lay before me in sharp detail, its colors muted.
-I could see the broken windows and doors on other houses and watch my neighbors running into the street, hear cars starting up in garages and growling and barking and screaming.
+The world lay before me in sharp detail, its colors muted but light enough for me to tell apart.
+I could see broken windows and doors, watch my neighbors running into the street, hear cars starting up in garages and growling and barking and screaming.

 A large mass rounded the corner of the street, knocking aside parked cars and cracking the sidewalk.
-It resembled a beetle, but the top of its rounded shell was level with the roof of a single-story home it passed.
+It resembled a beetle, but the top of its rounded back was level with a single-story home.
 Overlapping sections of its shell shifted and grated as dozens of black insect-like legs dragged it forward.
 Its head reminded me of an old-fashioned diver’s helmet.
 Two massive bubble-like eyes stuck out, unmoving and without pupils.

-I crawled towards the other end of the roof, hoping to hide behind its slope.
-The pain in my head was growing; I startled and nearly fell off when a spark of orange flashed across my vision, impossibly vibrant compared to the current gray-green of my surroundings.
-More colors popped and fizzed in my sight, glimpses of images gone too quickly to describe.
+The pain in my head was growing; I nearly fell off the roof when a spark of orange flashed across my vision, impossibly vibrant compared to the current gray-green of my surroundings.
+More colors popped and fizzed in my sight, glimpses of images gone too quickly to process.
 A stranger’s voice whispered nonsense words, the source seemingly all around me.
 I thrashed my head, unable to relieve the terrible pressure building in my skull.

 This was it.
 I’d messed with parts of my body that I shouldn’t have, and I’d broken them.
-I was well and truly fucked — except amid the chaos, I saw other people in the street collapse holding their heads.
+I was well and truly fucked—except amid the chaos, I saw other people collapse holding their heads.
 I flinched when a fleeing car swerved into a tree, had to look away from the sight of a monster pouncing on an incapacitated person.
 I shouldn’t have done this.
 Seeing and hearing more just meant I could see the spilled blood, hear bones crunch.
 I tried to drag my attention away before I could see any more —

-Two insect legs scratched at the edge of the roof, reaching for me, the giant monster suddenly alarmingly close.
-Its other legs dug out a wall, threatening the house’s stability as that giant inflexible body was leveraged upwards.
+Two insect legs scratched at the edge of the roof, reaching for me.
+The giant monster’s other legs dug out a wall, threatening the house’s stability.
 I grabbed for the nearest handhold, a TV antenna.
-One bubble eye loomed closer.
-My brain boiled and burned.
+My brain boiled as one bubble eye loomed closer.

 “Fuck off, Pillbug!”
-I screamed, the name presenting itself to me in the moment.
-I snapped off the TV antenna and lashed out with it, my arm swelling with muscle.
+I screamed, the name ready on my tongue.
+I snapped off the TV antenna and swung it, my arm swelling with muscle.

-The eye cracked like glass.
-Pillbug let out a high-pitched screech that had me in just as much agony as I’d likely caused it.
+Pillbug’s eye cracked like glass.
+It let out a high-pitched screech that had me in just as much agony as I’d likely caused it.
 It tore through the house while I rolled down the other side of the roof, flinging myself into a tree whose breaking branches only somewhat slowed my landing.

 I fled down the street and into the forest.
-I couldn’t take the pressure in my head, the terrible sounds; I’d brightened everything in my vision but I needed darkness again.
-I dashed between trees, wanting their leaves and needles to soak up the screaming and snarling behind me.
+I couldn’t take the pressure in my head, the terrible sounds; I needed darkness and quiet but I’d banished them from my senses.
+I dashed between trees, wanting their stout trunks to soak up the screaming and snarling behind me.

 A snarl in front of me had me lunging to the side, barely dodging a misshapen bundle of fur and claws as it pounced.
-Yes, the screams were getting more distant, but the sounds of monsters weren’t.
-They were approaching my neighborhood from this direction — and I could hear more behind me, the snapping of their teeth and heavy impact of their footfalls.
+Yes, the screams were getting more distant as I ran, but the sounds of monsters weren’t.
+They were approaching my neighborhood from this direction—and I could hear the heavy footfalls of more behind me.
+A brightly burning line of pain cut into my shoulder blade.
+I cried out, stumbling…

-Stopping for even a moment would mean death.
-I felt my joints pop as my arms shot forward, sending a second supernova of pain through my back, my forearms lengthening.
-I caught myself with my hands, swinging my legs forward, pushing off, back on my feet and running as hot blood trickled down my back and mixed with cold sweat.
+My joints popped as my arms shot forward, sending a second supernova of pain through my back, my forearms lengthening.
+I caught myself with my hands, swinging my legs forward, pushing off, back on my feet and running as hot blood trickled down my back.
 I knew I couldn’t run forever, I just, I just had to —

 The forest ran out with little warning, forcing me to skid to a halt so I didn’t fall off the edge of a shallow gorge.
-I twisted around, hoping my ears were wrong and I’d lost my pursuers.
+I twisted around.

 Two dozen eyes stared back at me.
-But, a misplaced optimistic thought offered, some of the eyes were more than two to a monster, so there were actually less than a dozen.
+But some of the eyes were more than two to a monster, so there were actually less than a dozen.
+Lucky me.

 I took one more step back.
 The edge of the gorge gave way, sending me tumbling down its slanted side.
 I landed hard on my back in several inches of turbid water.
 I was tempted to lie there, breathless and still, see if they’d pass me by.

-I beat at the canine-looking monster as it dragged me along the ground.
+I screamed and beat at the canid monster as it dragged me along the ground.
 They had carved out the top of the hill, creating a big pit they were filling with more bodies.
 I saw cloth inside, shoes, panicked.
-I thrashed, feeling my arms and legs displace from their joints as they spasmed and grew, kicking out and hitting the monster’s back legs.
-It lost its balance and we rolled down the slimy hill together —
+I thrashed, feeling my arms and legs displace from their joints as they warped, hitting the monster’s back legs.
+It lost its balance and we rolled down the slimy hill together—

-I was blinded by a sudden explosion of light, and then there was dust in my mouth and hard rocks under me.
+I was blinded by an explosion of light, and then there was dust in my mouth, dry ground and slick fur beneath me.
 We came to an abrupt stop, the monster making a too-human grunt of pain as its jaw loosened from my shoulder.
-My vision recovered slowly, focusing on the closest objects — the monster lying stunned from our fall, and a flat stone almost a foot wide.
-I hefted the stone up, my shoulder screaming, and brought it down on the monster’s head.
+My vision recovered slowly, focusing on the closest objects—the monster lying stunned after I’d landed on it, and a flat stone almost a foot wide.
+I hefted the stone up and brought it down on the monster’s head.
 It stopped moving.

 I took in more of my surroundings before anything else could try to kill me.
 Rock-strewn beige wasteland beneath a bright sky plagued with green and yellow clouds.
-The ground around me had been churned and marked by dozens, if not hundreds, of animal tracks, some of them obscured by a flat trail formed by something big and flat being dragged — Pillbug, maybe.
-Several feet away from me, the air shimmered, forming a distorted window perhaps a few yards across, dark as night.
+The ground had been churned by dozens, if not hundreds, of animal tracks, some of them obscured by a flat trail formed by something big and flat being dragged—Pillbug, maybe.
+The air several feet away shimmered, forming a distorted window perhaps a few yards across, dark as night.
 I couldn’t see through it, but distantly, as though from underwater, I could hear baying and barking.

 I looked back at the chain.
 It was broken in one place, a few links snapped.
 The baying grew louder.
 I grabbed the disconnected ends of the chain, almost dropping it when they stung my hands like an electrical shock.
 I wrapped my hands in my sleeve cuffs before bringing the two ends together.

 Light flashed, making me jolt back.
 There was a gray hue to the air in front of me.
-The color started from where where the now-complete chain lay, and continued upwards, curving in to form a dome that fully contained the distortion.
+The color extended up from where where the now-complete chain lay, forming a dome that fully contained the distortion.
 I cautiously reached out.
 My hands met smooth, hard resistance as if I were touching plexiglass.
 I tried to grab the chain again, but the dome was in the way.

 A monster rushed through the distortion, appearing as if it was being created from head to tail, suddenly and violently here; it slammed into the dome from the inside, unable to get any closer.
 It seemed the translucent dome would keep me safe for the moment.